manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Freezing_a_table.md

 2. Transfers the current RAM chunk to a disk chunk.
 3. Flushes attributes.
 4. Disables implicit operations that could modify the disk files.
+5. Increases locked counter of a table.
+6. Shows the actual file list associated with the table.

+If the table is already frozen (locked), `FREEZE` will:
+1. Increase locked counter of a table.
-5. Shows the actual file list associated with the table.
+2. Shows the actual file list associated with the table.

 The built-in tool [manticore-backup](../Securing_and_compacting_a_table/Backup_and_restore.md) uses `FREEZE` to ensure data consistency.
 You can do the same if you want to create your own backup solution or need to freeze tables for other reasons.
 Just follow these steps:
 1. `FREEZE` a table (or a few).